CaioSouzalimaa/CaioSouzalimaa/README.md

-## Hi I'm Caio a React enthusiast, I'm starting to learn flutter and how to apply DDD methodology in my projects
+## Hello!
+I'm Caio, a Fullstack Developer proficient in React (Frontend), and C#, ASP.NET, and Node.js (Backend).
+I seek to create scalable and easy-to-maintain applications, actively applying the principles of DDD (Domain-Driven Design). 💻

 <div align="center">
   <a href="https://github.com/CaioSouzalimaa">